gdupont1/rodin-hs/rodin-read/README.md

 This is a bit more complicated.
 Output formats are managed in `Options` as well, and revolves around:
- 1. A particular kind of _typeclasses_
+ 1. A particular kind of _typeclass_
  2. The `WriteConfig` type, used to represent a writer/exporter configuration
  3. The `writeConfTable` constant, that contains a table of every type of exporter.